Alms round has ended due to (cold) weather. It will begin after the winter retreat in ~April 2019.

 Since the late ’70s, as monasteries in the Ajahn Chah tradition became established in the west.
 There was strong interest in keeping the alms round tradition alive.
 In many ways, maintaining this alms round tradition in new cultures has been successful.
 For example, the monks at the Pacific Hermitage, located in southern Washington, go on alms every day to the nearby town of White Salmon.
 The monks at Temple Forest Monastery, located in New Hampshire, go on alms round twice per week and the monks at Abhayagiri, located in northern California, go on alms round once per week.
 However, other monasteries, including Tisarana, have faced many challenges in establishing alms rounds due to a variety of factors.

-Last month, during a discussion with the community at Tisarana, lay supporters from the Barrhaven area of Ottawa invited the monks at Tisarana to go on alms round in their neighborhood.
+In July of 2018, during a discussion with the community at Tisarana, lay supporters from the Barrhaven area of Ottawa invited the monks at Tisarana to go on alms round in their neighborhood.
 Ajahn Viradhammo offered his approval for restarting this new alms round, allowing the monks to go every Sunday morning as to continue as long as weather permits.
 He said that it would be a great opportunity for monastics and the wider lay community to reconnect, and to create a wider awareness of the monastic tradition within the area.